harmony-one/auto-node/README.md

-header              Fetch the latest header (shard chain) for the node headers             Fetch the latest headers (beacon and shard chain) for the node clear-node-bls      Remove the BLS key directory used by the node. kill                Safely kill AutoNode & its monitor (if alive)
+header              Fetch the latest header (shard chain) for the node headers             Fetch the latest headers (beacon and shard chain) for the node clear-node-bls      Remove the BLS key directory used by the node. hmy <command>       Execute the Harmony CLI with the given command on the configed becaon endpoint.
+                   Use '-h' command to view all commands hmy-update          Update the Harmony CLI used AutoNode kill                Safely kill AutoNode & its monitor (if alive)
 ```